What is a fasting plasma glucose test?

-A test that screens for diabetes by measuring the level of glucose in a person’s blood plasma after a period of fasting (not eating).
+A fasting plasma glucose test (FPG) is a test that screens for diabetes by measuring the level of glucose in a person’s blood plasma after a period of fasting (not eating).
 The fasting plasma glucose test is given to nonpregnant adults who are at high risk for diabetes.
 According to the American Diabetes Association, these “high-risk” candidates for testing include everyone age 45 or older, obese individuals (people who are 120% of their recommended body weight or above), individuals with first-degree relatives (parents, children, or siblings) with diabetes, members of high-risk ethnic groups (Native Americans, Latinos, Asian-Americans, and African-Americans), women who’ve had gestational diabetes or given birth to big babies (9 pounds or more), people with high blood pressure, people with high-density lipoprotein (HDL) levels at or below 35 mg/dl or triglyceride levels at or above 250 mg/dl, and individuals who have impaired fasting glucose or impaired glucose tolerance.

 The fasting plasma glucose test is performed after a person has fasted for at least 8 hours.
 A sample of blood is taken from a vein in the arm.
 If the blood glucose level is greater than or equal to 126 mg/dl, the person is retested and, if the results are consistent, diagnosed with diabetes.
 (Until a few years ago, the diagnostic cut-off point was 140 mg/dl, but the ADA lowered it because research has shown that even people with fasting plasma glucose levels between 126 mg/dl and 140 mg/dl tend to develop the medical complications of diabetes.)